msazurelab/guessing-game/README.md

 * request-queue - queue to send request messages to
 * response-queue - queue to send response messages to

+The client and the server exchanges message via request-queue and response-queue.
+Client sends request messages to request-queue, which server polls periodically and sends the response back to response-queue.

 The server supports concurrent gameplay with sessions.
 Client will start a game session by submitting a StartGameRequest message with SessionId to request-queue, and the server will respond if the session is created successfully.
 Subsequent response messages within the game session will be sent to the request-queue with SessionId set to the Id of the game session.

 The client keeps track of the current game session.
 When it retrives message from the request-queue, it will specify the sessionId, so that the client will only receive message that's related to the current session, and not other sessions in other client instances.